ByronBroughten/Deal-Lab/README.md

 ## Functional Description

 This fullstack web application is designed to produce estimates that are useful for sizing up real estate deals.
-The estimates it produces include the cashflow, total investment, and return on investment (ROI) of any given deal.
+The estimates it produces include the cashflow, total investment, and return on investment (ROI).

 To that end, the user may enter information about a rental property as well as about whatever financing they'd use to purchase it and whatever costs they'd incure to manage it.
 As the user enters information, the input values feed into calculations that produce other derrivative variables (like monthly loan payment amounts, total monthly expenses, etc) which ultimately solve for the outputs (ROI, etc).